 Although a number of reviewers have commented on relatively mediocre throughputs in the 2.4 GHz band, the WRT3200ACM has been universally praised for excellent throughputs at 5 GHz.
 If you’ve read our previous guidance, you’ll know that 2.4 GHz performance is not of any significance and it is 5 GHz performance that you should be interested in.

 It uses 3 x 3 MIMO.
 While it supports 160 GHz channel widths at 5 GHz, this is of not much significance due to lack of 160 MHz support in the vast majority of client devices and the fact that, if you are deploying multiple Access Points, you would not use such wide spectrum to minimise interference.
-It can achieve close-range throughputs of over 400 Mbps.
+In our our measurements using iPerf3, we have achieved average ‘short-range’ throughputs of 600-650 Mbps with a number of client devices – matching the performance of the NETGEAR X4S above.
 The Linksys WRT3200ACM uses a dual core 1.8 GHz processor and 512 MB of memory.

 Ubiquiti UniFi Access Points